department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/FL-Search-march2020/session-notes/P5-facility-locator-search-notes-March 5 at 2PM.md

 **Participant:** Sure if it loads.
 Alright.

- **Moderator: Here, how many mile would you travel out to get urgetn care?
+ **Moderator: Here, how many miles would you travel out to get urgent care?

 **Participant:** A minimum of 2.4 miles.
 Is this a CVS clinic?
 Because they wouldn't have all the equipment that could be needed.

-**Moderator: Is that somehting you'd want to see tin search results?
+**Moderator: Is that something you'd want to see in search results?

 **Participant:** I wouldn't go to somewhere that doesn't have what I need?